mtvs/eloquent-approval/README.md

 props to be able to make HTTP requests to set the approval status.

 It emits the `approval-changed` event when an approval action happens.
-The payload of the event is an object with new `approval_status` and `approval_at` values.
-Use the event to modify the corresponding keys on the `entity` which in turn should change the `current-status` prop on the following cycle.
+The payload of the event is an object with the new `approval_status` and `approval_at` values.
+Use the event to modify the corresponding keys on the `entity` that in turn should change the `current-status` prop on the following cycle.

 ### Approval Status Component